SMTG-Bham/doped/docs/Tips.rst

     - Switching the electronic minimisation algorithm (e.g. change :code:`ALGO` to :code:`All` and
       :code:`ISEARCH` to :code:`1`), if electronic convergence seems to be causing issues.
     - Tightening/reducing the electronic convergence criterion (e.g. change :code:`EDIFF` to :code:`1e-7`)
+    - Switching to reciprocal space projection operators (e.g. change :code:`LREAL` to :code:`False`) can
+      give slightly more accurate forces and avoid some convergence issues, `but note that this can cause a systematic energy shift` (typically on the order of 1 meV/atom), and so if switching this for relaxation convergence, a `final total-energy calculation should be performed with the original settings` (consistent with the bulk/other defect calculations) to obtain reliable relative (formation) energies.

 - If instead the calculation is crashing due to an error and/or extreme forces, a common culprit is the :code:`EDWAV` error in the output file, which can often be avoided by reducing :code:`NCORE` and/or